2018 US Open – Women's singles

 Naomi Osaka defeated Serena Williams in the final, 6–2, 6–4 to win the women's singles tennis title at the 2018 US Open.
-She became the first Japanese player to win a major singles title.
-She lost only one set during the tournament, to Aryna Sabalenka in the fourth round.
-Following the win, Osaka also made her top 10 rankings debut.
+It was her first major title.
+Osaka became the first of Japanese and Haitian origin to win a major singles title.
+With the win, she made her top-10 rankings debut.
+While this was Williams' thirty first major final, this was only Osaka's first.
 Williams was attempting to equal Margaret Court's all-time record of 24 major singles titles, and to set a new Open Era record by winning a seventh US Open singles title.